martbetz/martbetz.github.io/_posts/2025-03-12-track-me-do.md

 <hr>

-Update (Mar 12,2025): My first attempt with FitoTrack didn’t go so well; it tracked me for all of ten minutes, then it decided to stop.
+Update (Mar 12,2025): My first attempt with FitoTrack didn’t go so well; it tracked me for all of ten minutes, but then it decided to stop.
 I think I may know what went wrong, though, so I’ll give it another try soon.

 <br><center><b>This post is a work in progress.</b></center><br>